LaravelDaily/Laravel-Reservations-Course/course/01 - Breeze, Companies CRUD.md

 // ...
 ```

-Next, in the controller, we need to get all the companies and show them.
-We will save all companies' blade files in the `resources/views/companies` directory.
+Next, in the Controller, we need to get all the companies and show them.

+We will save all Blade files related to companies in the `resources/views/companies` directory: it's a common practice to have files like this, often corresponding to the Controller methods:

+- `resources/views/[feature-name]/index.blade.php`
+- `resources/views/[feature-name]/create.blade.php`
+- `resources/views/[feature-name]/edit.blade.php`
+- etc.

 **app/Http/Controllers/CompanyController.php**
 ```php